ai4ce/LUWA/README.md

 3. There are some helper functions located in `transfer_learning/experiments/collect_results.py` to gather the inference results in a more presentable and readable format.
 Although ironically the helper script itself is not super tidy.

 ## Few-Shot Image Classification
-in the *Few-Shot Image Classification* section of the paper, please refer to the `fewshot_learning` folder.
+To reproduce the results in the *Few-Shot Image Classification* section of the paper, please refer to the `fewshot_learning` folder.

 ## Citation
 If you find our work helpful in your research, please consider citing the following: